Next Five: 2025-2030 Strategic Plan

 Within each theme there are goals.

 • 2.
-Deepen quality, affordable housing options.
+Bolster quality, attainable housing options.

 Each activity has a priority level ranging from important to essential.